iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

         sampleSize: 5
 ```

 The configuration uses the newly extended metric _iter8_90_perc_latency_.
-The success criteria asserts that the canary version (_reviews-v6_) must have the 90th percentile latency to be below 0.2 seconds.
-The comparative analysis on a metric is specified as a `threshold` tolerance type and a minimum of 5 data points must be collected before making a decision in each iteration.
+The success criteria asserts that the canary version (_reviews-v6_) must have the 90th percentile latency below 0.2 seconds.

 To create the above `Experiment` object, run the following command: